-InDesign can export publications in EPUB, Interactive PDF, and tablet app formats using Digital Publishing Suite (DPS).
+InDesign can export publications in EPUB, Interactive PDF, and tablet application formats using Digital Publishing Suite (DPS).
 There are some major differences between EPUB, interactive PDF, and DPS.
-An article at Think Big Learn Smart, stated that the content using EPUB is reflowable in e-readers, while the content in a PDF is a fixed layout.
-This same article continued to remark that DPS is frequently used to publish digital magazines and periodicals.
+EPUB is reflowable in e-readers, while PDF content is a fixed layout.
+DPS is frequently used to publish digital magazines and periodicals.
 It can have scrolling text options, pop-ups options with in-depth descriptions, and live/static HTML interactions.
-The big difference with DPS is that it is the final document format is as an app.
+The big difference with DPS is that it is the final document format is an app.

 Just as there are various considerations to digital publishing, there is also various options with the type of device used to read digital publications.
 Most e-readers have conformed to a six inch screen view.
 The biggest upfront difference between e-readers and tablets is the price; e-readers are now being offered at a lower price, usually under $100.
 However, when reading an article posted at Make Use Of online site, they suggested some differences are, “The display technology, the touchscreen technology, the operating system, applications and hardware.”